Pittsburgh Drug Possession Lawyer

 At The Law Offices of Gary E. Gerson, we develop defense strategies tailored to the unique needs of the individual client.
 Depending on the circumstances, we may seek the withdrawal or dismissal of charges, negotiate an amendment of charges to a lesser offense, seek entry into an alternative sentencing program, or seek acquittal at trial.
 Each person’s personality and circumstances are unique, and their respective defense strategies should be as well.

-Your initial consultation with Pittsburgh drug possession attorney Gary E. Gerson can occur in the privacy of your own home or in our office.
+Your initial consultation with Pittsburgh drug possession lawyer Gary E. Gerson can occur in the privacy of your own home or in our office.
 To make an appointment, contact us online or call our office at 412-219-6875 today.